Getting started¶

 state

-.
+value, a random and non-guessable string, such as a UUID.
 The value is used to protecting against cross-site request forgery (CSRF) attacks.
 It will be sent back to your application in the callback. -

 nonce